 Consistency is Key

 No successful brand thrives without the use of consistency in design.
 Brand identity design consistency is one of the main pillars of recognition.
-From visual design to user experience consistency as a best practice is no big secret, but often gets overlooked.
+From visual design to user experience, consistency as a best practice is no big secret.
+However, it often gets overlooked.
 Every element of your brand’s design aesthetic should look like it belongs together.
-Each piece compliments the other so that information is balanced and easily consumed.
+Each piece compliments the other, so that information is balanced and easily consumed.

 Consistency in design builds trust

 When you’re getting to know someone, you start to form opinions based on your interactions.
 If they dressed in a three-piece suit one day, a punk rocker the next, and finally a race car driver… You might have a hard time figuring out who that person is, or what they represent.
 Sure, this person might pique your curiosity.
 But would you be comfortable doing business with them or having them be the face of your business?

 People are creatures of habit.
 We find comfort in things we find familiar.
 When we’re familiar with something, we innately trust it more.

 Naturally, this concept applies to design as well.

 Established brand identities know the magic of consistency and are diligent when enforcing the rules.
 Anyone who’s ever worked in a creative position has received branding guidelines from their clients.
 This document is a brand’s style guide.
 It outlines what you can and can’t do with their brand elements such as logo, color palette, font, etc. The goal is to keep everyone in lock-step to maintain a consistent identity throughout their online and offline identity – this will keep everyone on-brand.